 FAQs about dexamethasone in MS

 Dexamethasone may cause harm to a developing fetus and should only be used during pregnancy if the risks are outweighed by the potential benefits of such treatment.
 Patients and their healthcare providers should discuss these decisions in detail based on the unique situation of the individual.
+[Everything remains the same, just added the link]

-Increased appetite and weight gain are common side effects of corticosteroids, including dexamethasone.
+Increased appetite and weight gain are common side effects of dexamethasone.
 Thinning scalp hair also is indicated on the medication’s label as a possible side effect.
 Patients should talk with their healthcare provider about any specific side effects they experience.

 Related Articles